yinxiangshi/SMAPI/docs/technical/smapi.md

    dev build  | `<version>-alpha.<date>` | `3.0.0-alpha.20171230`
    prerelease | `<version>-beta.<date>`  | `3.0.0-beta.20171230`
    release    | `<version>`              | `3.0.0`

-2. In Windows:
+3. In Windows:
    1. Rebuild the solution with the _release_ solution configuration.
-   2. Copy `bin/SMAPI installer` and `bin/SMAPI installer for developers` to Linux/macOS.
+   2. Back up the `bin/SMAPI installer` and `bin/SMAPI installer for developers` folders.
+   3. Edit `common.targets` and uncomment the Stardew Valley 64-bit section at the top.
+   4. Rebuild the solution again.
+   5. Rename the compiled `StardewModdingAPI.exe` file to `StardewModdingAPI-x64.exe`, and copy it into the `windows-install.dat` files from step ii.
+   6. Copy the folders from step ii to Linux/MacOS.

-3. In Linux/macOS:
+4. In Linux/macOS:
    1. Rebuild the solution with the _release_ solution configuration.
    2. Add the `windows-install.*` files from Windows to the `bin/SMAPI installer` and `bin/SMAPI installer for developers` folders compiled on Linux.